-I've been in the media industry for 30 years, presenting top-rated radio shows and working around the world in all formats - on CHR, Greatest Hits and Speech, Local, Regional and National BBC stations.
+I've been in the media industry for over 30 years, presenting top-rated radio shows and working around the world in all formats - on CHR, Greatest Hits and Speech, Local, Regional and National BBC stations.
 Alongside this I have hosted big events from 'TFM Party In The Park' in front of 120,000 people, to Sunderland and England football matches at the Stadium of Light for 18 years, to a decade spent as the start-line announcer at the world's biggest half marathon - the Great North Run.
 I've written for newspapers, fronted award nominated television features and hosted hundreds of corporate events.
 You can find out more about all of this below.

 Thanks for reading

-At BBC Tees I presented both the Breakfast and Afternoon shows, as well as a Saturday morning unique ‘music years’ programme and a Saturday night soul show.
+At BBC Radio Tees I presented both the Breakfast and Afternoon shows, as well as a Saturday morning unique ‘music years’ programme and a Saturday night soul show.
 I’m experienced in all formats, from pure speech broadcasting to music radio - including contemporary pop and gold.
 My afternoon programme was a music/news mix with long-form interviews and local features celebrating the history and people of the area.
 I achieved consistently strong audience figures for all my shows, recording increases year on year.
 I’ve also presented for BBC 5 Live as cover for ‘Up All Night’, a weekend show on BBC Radio Sheffield and cover on BBC Radio Leeds, Lancashire, York and Humberside.

 Before BBC local radio, I had a very successful time in commercial radio presenting, mainly breakfast shows, on a variety of stations and formats.